 Program Overview:

-Drexel offers a few options for nurses hoping to pursue a career as a PNP.
-The BSN to PNP Acute Care program consists of 57 quarter credits and 720 clinical hours; the BSN to PNP Primary Care program has 52 quarter credits and 640 credits.
-The university also offers a unique BSN to PNP Acute/Primary Dual role program that is 62 quarter credits and 1,000 clinical hours.
-There are post-master’s certificates available, too: Post-Graduate Certificate MSN to PNP in Acute Care, Post-Graduate Certificate MSN to PNP in Primary Care, and a Post-Graduate Certificate MSN to PNP Acute/Primary Dual Program.
+Drexel’s College of Nursing and Health Professions runs the most comprehensive PNP catalog in PA, with three BSN-to-MSN tracks and matching post-graduate certificates.
+The BSN to PNP Acute Care runs 57 quarter credits with 720 clinical hours.
+The BSN to PNP Primary Care is 52 quarter credits with 640 clinical hours.
+The BSN to PNP Acute/Primary Dual track dual-specializes graduates at 62 quarter credits with 1,000 clinical hours, which is uncommon in PA and nationally.
+MSN-prepared PNPs can cross-train through the Post-Graduate Certificate MSN to PNP in Acute Care, Post-Graduate Certificate MSN to PNP in Primary Care, or Post-Graduate Certificate MSN to PNP Acute/Primary Dual tracks.

 Gwynedd Mercy University